 Copyright © Ministry of Health Singapore.
 All Rights Reserved.

-Learn about the common dental problems that may affect your little one's smile and what you should do if your baby is missing a baby tooth.
+Learn about the common dental problems that may affect your little one's smile and what you should do if your baby loses a tooth due to an injury.

 Your child should have a full set of baby teeth by the time he turns three.
 These teeth are just as important to your child's development and oral health so it is vital to take good care of these teeth, just as you would for adult teeth.